NickvisionApps/libnick/docs/keyring.md

 - ```cpp
   static std::optional<Keyring> access(const std::string& name, std::string password = "")
   ```
     - Accepts: The name of the keyring to access, name, and the password of the keyring, password, if known.
-If password is not known, it will be retrived from the system's credential store.
+If password is not known, it will be retrieved from the system's credential store.
     - Returns: The `Keyring` object of the successfully loaded keyring.
     - Returns: `std::nullopt` if accessing the keyring failed.
     - Note: The Keyring will first attempt to load an existing Store.
 If the Store doesn't exist, it will create a new Store.